 - a 50m community pool, with dividing boom(s) and variable depth

 - a sports arena that can accommodate 3 competition standard netball/basketball courts

 - indoor facilities and spectator seating alongside the athletics track at Bar End

 We submitted a petition to Winchester City Council on 7th November 2012.
 In total it gained 3434 signatures and was endorsed by 14 top athletes or high-profile members of the Winchester community.
-Since then, as Winchester City Council has developed its own proposals, we have given extensive feedback on them (see examples here, here and here), given evidence to the Council’s Informal Scrutiny Group on the issues, and made many statements to various Council committees.
-We have also worked with local clubs and governing bodies to develop additional proposals for specific facilities – such as those for gymnastics and trampolining and indoor athletics – and have put forward "commitments to hire" certain types of facility.
-We have even started some community fundraising, including through our 2012 Hours and SOS Save Our Sports campaigns.
-Unfortunately, this has not resulted in a more comprehensive or "future proofed" facility mix at Bar End – in fact, in 2017, the Council's Cabinet opted to scale back the facility mix that was agreed by full Council in 2016, even as the cost estimates rose further.
+Since then, as Winchester City Council developed its own proposals, we gave extensive feedback on them (see examples here, here and here), gave evidence to the Council’s Informal Scrutiny Group on the issues, and made many statements to various Council committees.
+We also worked with local clubs and governing bodies to develop additional proposals for specific facilities – such as those for gymnastics and trampolining and indoor athletics – and we put forward "commitments to hire" certain types of facility.
+We even started some community fundraising, including through our 2012 Hours and SOS Save Our Sports campaigns.

 In addition to our work on facilities, the Winchester Fit for the Future project has worked to secure a sustainable legacy from the London 2012 Olympics and Paralympics in other ways, for example by compiling a Guide to Winchester’s Community Sports Clubs to give local people a taste of what’s on offer locally.
 There are MANY great community sports clubs and other organisations in and around our City, providing low-cost and sometimes free provision for children, young people and adults.
 Our community sports sector needs support, now more than ever.